AardCrowley/Telegram/README.md

     end
 end
 ```

-As long as you follow that format, you should be able to add as many triggers as you like.
+Please be aware that if you utilize this feature so you can bot and pass bot checks, you are a bad person and you will be caught eventually.
+This feature is only to be used so you do not miss any tells for legitimate reasons.
+Besides, the Imms have other ways to botcheck you, too.

 If you have any questions or difficulties, please feel free to drop me (Crowley) a tell or a note on personal board.